Azure/Azure-Sentinel/Tools/AzureDataExplorer/README.md

 ## Challenges
 1. Use the Azure Data Explorer Web UI to create the target tables in the Azure Data Explorer database.
 For each table you need to get the schema and run the following commands which consumes lot of time for production workloads

+	A. **Create target table** Table that will have the same schema as the original one in Log Analytics/Sentinel

-	A. **Create target tables** The raw data is ingested first to an intermediate table where the raw data is stored.
+	B. **Create table raw** The data coming from EventHub is ingested first to an intermediate table where the raw data is stored.
 At that time, the data will be manipulated and expanded.
 Using an update policy (think of this as a function that will be applied to all new data), the expanded data will then be ingested into the final table that will have the same schema as the original one in Log Analytics/Sentinel.
 We will set the retention on the raw table to 0 days, because we want the data to be stored only in the properly formatted table and deleted in the raw data table as soon as it’s transformed.
 Detailed steps for this step can be found [here](https://docs.microsoft.com/azure/data-explorer/ingest-data-no-code?tabs=diagnostic-metrics#create-the-target-tables).

-	B. **Create table mapping** Because the data format is json, data mapping is required.
+	C. **Create table mapping** Because the data format is json, data mapping is required.
 This defines how records will land in the raw events table as they come from Event Hub.
 Details for this step can be found [here](https://docs.microsoft.com/azure/data-explorer/ingest-data-no-code?tabs=diagnostic-metrics#create-table-mappings).

-	C. **Create update policy** and attach it to raw records table.
+	D. **Create update policy** and attach it to raw records table.
 In this step we create a function (update policy) and we attach it to the destination table so the data is transformed at ingestion time.
 See details [here](https://docs.microsoft.com/azure/data-explorer/ingest-data-no-code?tabs=diagnostic-metrics#create-the-update-policy-for-metric-and-log-data).
 This step is only needed if you want to have the tables with the same schema and format as in Log Analytics

-	D.  **Modify retention for target table** The default retention policy is 100 years, which might be too much in most cases.
+	E.  **Modify retention for target table** The default retention policy is 100 years, which might be too much in most cases.
 With the following command we will modify the retention policy to be 1 year:
 	```.alter-merge table <tableName> policy retention softdelete = 365d recoverability = disabled  ```

 2. To stream Log Analytics logs to Event Hub and then ingest them into ADX, you need to create EventHub Namespaces, if you have more than 10 tables, you need to create more EventHub Namespaces for every 10 tables.